FactoryJet

 Feature Comparison: What Each Platform Does Best

 Shopify excels at speed-to-market and multi-channel selling, while WooCommerce wins on customisation depth and B2B complexity.
 If you're a UK SMB selling 50–500 SKUs with straightforward fulfilment, Shopify's built-in payment processing (Shopify Payments), abandoned cart recovery, and native integrations with Facebook, Instagram, and TikTok let you launch in days.
 The platform includes 24/7 support and automatic PCI compliance, removing technical overhead for teams without in-house developers.
 WooCommerce suits businesses that need custom workflows.
 Unlimited product variations, custom checkout fields, B2B pricing tiers, membership and subscription control, and multi-vendor marketplace capabilities (via Dokan or WC Vendors) give you full design flexibility.
 If your business requires ERP integration, complex VAT rules, or bespoke approval workflows, WooCommerce on WordPress delivers that control without forcing you onto enterprise-tier subscriptions.
 GPSUK in Staines, Surrey, needed RFQ workflows, artwork upload with print-preview visualisation, and Net 30/60/90 payment terms for trade partners.
-FactoryJet built this on Commerceflo, an AI-native unified commerce platform, because Shopify's standard plans lack these capabilities and Shopify Plus (£1,600+ per month) would still require custom development to approximate the feature set.
+FactoryJet built this on custom B2B platforms, an AI-native unified commerce platform, because Shopify's standard plans lack these capabilities and Shopify Plus (£1,600+ per month) would still require custom development to approximate the feature set.
 The result: a full B2B e-commerce platform with end-to-end customer management, online quotation and negotiation, and email workflow automation for distribution partners.
 Choose Shopify if you value simplicity and multi-channel reach.
 Choose WooCommerce if your business model demands custom logic, B2B features, or integration with existing systems.
 Both platforms perform well under UK GDPR and Companies House compliance requirements when configured correctly.

 E-Commerce Development: Practical Guidance for Your Business